Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Calculating the differences

-• Deciding which files to copy in what direction
+• Deciding which files to copy and in what direction

-Joey D’Antoni, principal cloud architect and Microsoft Data Platform MVP at data consultancy firm DesignMind, is an enthusiastic advocate of PowerShell in a data-driven and cloud-focused environment.
+Joey D’Antoni, a Microsoft Data Platform and Azure MVP and senior Azure infrastructure architect, is a strong proponent of using PowerShell for data-driven tasks.
 “PowerShell is a really powerful tool set,” D’Antoni said.
 “It can be used to do just about anything in the Windows, Azure, or even Linux/MacOS ecosystem.”

-D’Antoni noted that accomplishing a specific goal, such as synchronizing folders or managing file transfers automatically, is a great way to get started with PowerShell.
+D’Antoni noted that automating file transfers is an excellent entry point for learning the language.
 “Figure out the PowerShell commands to accomplish this — write error handling and build looping and logging structures,” he said.
 “Then you are way ahead with PowerShell.”

 FYIDid you know

-Learning to sync files in PowerShell is excellent training that provides the skills you’ll need for more advanced functions, such as making a web scraping tool in PowerShell.
+Learning to sync files in PowerShell can also serve as practical training for more advanced functions, such as building a web scraping tool in PowerShell.

 How to sync files with PowerShell